frictionlessdata/datapackage/source/json-table-schema.rst

 * the field descriptor Hash MAY contain any number of other attributes
 * specific attributes that MAY be included in the Hash and whose meaning is defined in this spec are:

+  * type: The type of the field (string, number etc) - see below for more detail.
+If type is not provided a consumer should assume a type of "string"
   * label: A nicer human readable label for the field
-  * type: The type of the field (string, number etc) - see below
   * description: A description for this field e.g. "The recipient of the funds"
-  * format: A description of the format e.g. "DD.MM.YYYY" for a date
+  * format: A description of the format e.g. "DD.MM.YYYY" for a date.
+See below for more detail.

 Types
 -----